 One of the most iconic backcountry lodges in Banff, though it doesn’t come cheap and requires some legwork to get back here!

-Halfway Lodge (Only accessible via horseback)
+Halfway Lodge (Only accessible via horseback in the summer)

 Truly one of the most unique cabins we have ever stayed in.
 You’ll have to book a horseback trip back here with Banff Trail Riders to experience it!